thomasbrawner/regime_failure/README.md

 ## Regime failure

-This repository will host several Python and R scripts for data management and analysis related to the breakdown of authoritarian regimes.
-Additions are made as they become available.
+This repository will host several Python and R scripts for feature engineering, analysis, and visualization related to the analysis of authoritarian regime breakdown and democratic transition.
 Comments and questions are encouraged.

 2 September 2015